elastic/beats/README.md

 reads periodically system wide and per process CPU and memory statistics and indexes them in Elasticsearch.

-This is quite early stage and not yet released.

 ## Exported fields

 There are two types of documents exported: